LebedevSergeyVach/EltexSocialMedia/README.md

 > - Watch the feed of events from all users.
 > - Please likes and participate in the event.
 >
+> ### **📱 Detailed viewing**
+> - See the detailed description of the posts and events.
+> - See who liked the event and who is participating in it.
+> - See the comments and share your comments.
+> - Please like and participate yourself.
+>
 > ### **💭 Comments**
 > - Share your opinion and information with other users of the app under the posts.
 > - - Write a new comment.